nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Command History

-Use the Up or Down arrow keys to navigate through command history.
-This feature is useful if your command is similar to a previous command, or if you wish to revisit your previous commands.
+Use the `Up` or `Down` arrow keys to navigate through command history.
+This feature is useful if your command is similar to a previous command, and if you wish to revisit your previous commands.

 --------------------------------------------------------------------------------------------------------------------